Garrett Hampson Preview, Player Props: Marlins vs. Mets

 Garrett Hampson At The Plate

-- Hampson has picked up an RBI in 23.7% of his games this season, with more than one RBI in 6.6% of his games.

-- He has scored at least once 23 times this year (30.3%), including one multi-run game.
+- He has scored at least one run 23 times this season (29.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.